At IBM we value your privacy and are committed to protecting and processing your personal information responsibly.

 We use this information to provide you with access to our webpages, improve the webpage view on your device and browser, adapt to your settings and language, and adapt content for relevancy or any legal requirements for your country.
 We also use this information to comply with system and network security requirements, and to provide support.
 For more information see, Support Services and Protecting You and IBM.

 We also provide platforms and forums that enable online sharing, support, and collaboration among registered members.
-Any information that you submit to these platforms may be made available others on the internet, or removed by us, as covered in the platform privacy notice or terms.
+Any information that you submit to these platforms may be made available to others on the internet, or removed by us, as covered in the platform privacy notice or terms.
 We are not responsible for any content that you make available through your use of our products or services.

 We accept no responsibility for the content provided on, or privacy practices, of third-party websites or applications.